whatsnews/whatsnews/README.md

 > ⚠️ **Note**: This project is currently under active development and is not yet ready for production use.

 WhatsNews is an intelligent news aggregation and summarization platform that uses LLMs to provide personalized news digests based on custom prompts.
 It consolidates news from various publicly available sources and presents them in a way that matters to you.
+WhatsNews is simple to use and fast to customize.
+You can host it privately and decide whether to make the news & insights accessible exclusively to yourself or to the public.

 ![logo whatsnews](https://github.com/user-attachments/assets/edaf87c4-ac35-400b-a680-159279a133a6)